losalamosal/losalamosal.me/content/post/starting-to-blog.md

 ---
 title: "Starting to Blog"
 subtitle: "Working with Hugo and Netlify"
-date: 2018-03-24T18:12:42-06:00
+date: 2018-04-04
 tags: ["hugo", "netlify"]
 draft: true
 ---

 After many years of procrastination I've decided to start blogging.
-Retiring from Los Alamos (partially anyway) has removed the last excuse not to blog.
-Partial retirement generates a lot of spare time.
-I have some hobbies (Go Cubs!), and I like to travel with my beautiful wife, but I know that I need to exercise what's left of the old gray matter.
-Somewhat surprisingly, after a 37-year career, I find that I still like to hack code.
+Retiring from Los Alamos has removed the last excuse not to blog.
+Even partial retirement generates a lot of spare time.
+I have some hobbies (Go Cubs!), and I like to travel with my beautiful wife, but I still feel a need to exercise what's left of the old gray matter.
+Somewhat surprisingly, after a 37-year career as a computer scientist, I find that I still like to hack code.

 <!--more-->

-My overall goal is to prepare myself technically should I ever come up with an idea for **The Killer App**.
-My current skills and software stack expertise (C/C++, OpenGL, MPI, etc.) won't do me much good when it comes time to build this app for today's cloud-based environment.
+The main purpose of this blog is to document how I prepare myself technically should I ever come up with an idea for **The Killer App**.
+My current skills and software stack expertise (C/C++, OpenGL, MPI, etc.) won't do me much good when it comes time to build applications for today's cloud-based environment.
 Of course, my computer science training and experience are still useful, but I need to learn an entirely new stack to work in this area.
 This is what I call "prepping for the killer app" (_#KillerAppPrepper_, _#KAPrepper_) which I'll document in a future post.
 For now though, I need to get started with a simple blog.

 ## Going with JAMstack